vinayrayapati/rv32i/README.md

    - Next run the magic command to open the **sky130_vsdinv.mag** file.Use the following command:

      ``` magic -T sky130A.tech sky130_vsdinv.mag& ```

+     * One can zoom into Magic layout by selecting an area with left and right mouse click followed by pressing "z" key.
+     * Various components can be identified by using the ```what``` command in tkcon window after making a selection on the component.

      The image showing the invoked magic tool using the above command: